OpenDataology/website/content/en/docs/components/pipelines/sdk/pipelines-metrics.md

     - {outputPath: MLPipeline Metrics}
 ```

-Refer to the [full example](https://github.com/kubeflow/pipelines/blob/sdk/release-1.8/components/local/confusion_matrix/src/confusion_matrix.py) of a component that generates a confusion matrix data from prediction results.
+Refer to the [full example](https://github.com/OpenDataology/pipelines/blob/sdk/release-1.8/components/local/confusion_matrix/src/confusion_matrix.py) of a component that generates a confusion matrix data from prediction results.

 * The output name must be `MLPipeline Metrics` or `MLPipeline_Metrics` (case does not matter).
 * The `name` of each metric must match the following pattern: `^[a-zA-Z]([-_a-zA-Z0-9]{0,62}[a-zA-Z0-9])?$`.

-    For Kubeflow Pipelines version 0.5.1 or earlier, name must match the following pattern `^[a-z]([-a-z0-9]{0,62}[a-z0-9])?$`
+    For OpenDataology Pipelines version 0.5.1 or earlier, name must match the following pattern `^[a-z]([-a-z0-9]{0,62}[a-z0-9])?$`
 * `numberValue` must be a numeric value.
 * `format` can only be `PERCENTAGE`, `RAW`, or not set.